maikel/FiniteVolumeSolver/README.md

 - [AMReX](https://amrex-codes.github.io) an optional AMR library.
 - [SAMRAI](https://github.com/LLNL/SAMRAI) an optional AMR library.

-## HowTo Build This Code
+## How To Build Finite Volume Solver

-Given that all dependencies are installed. you simply have to invoke CMake with paths configured for locally installed libraried.
+Given that all dependencies are installed. you have to invoke CMake with all paths configured for your locally installed depedencies.
-These paths need to point to directories contiaining the `LibConig.cmake` for each library in question.
+These paths need to point to directories contiaining the `LibraryConig.cmake` for each `Library` in question.

 What follows is an example of how to setup a build of FiniteVolumeSolver for the case that your AMReX installation is contained in a folder `${AMREX_INSTALL_PREFIX}` while Eigen3, boost and fmtlib are installed via a package manager.